Health care in Spain

 Spain operates a universal health care system.
-According to the Organisation for Economic Co-operation and Development, total health spending accounted for 9.4% of GDP in Spain in 2011, slightly above the OECD average of 9.3%.
+According to the Organisation for Economic Co-operation and Development, total health spending accounted for 6.7% of GDP in Spain in 2011.5, below the OECD average of 9.3%.
 Spain's healthcare system ranks 19th in Europe according to the 2018 Euro Health Consumer Index.
 As of 2016, Spain is ranked 1st in the world in organ transplants.

-In 2000, the Spanish health care system was ranked as the 7th most efficient healthcare in the world, as indicated in a report by the World Health Organization.
+In 2001 the Spanish health care system was ranked as the 7th most efficient healthcare in the world, as indicated in a report by the World Health Organization.
 In 2011, the public sector was the main source of health funding with 73% of health spending funded by public sources, very close to the average of 72% in OECD countries.

 Hospitals

 Building of the Provincial Hospital, belonging to the hospital complex of the Reina Sofía University Hospital in Córdoba.

 In an emergency, people can go straight to a hospital A&E. For any other type of hospital treatment a referral from a doctor is required.
 There are public and private hospitals, with the former providing free treatment.
 As some hospitals offer both private and state healthcare services, the presentation of a social security card, an EHIC, or proof of private insurance is advisable.

 As hospital doctors do not issue prescriptions, after discharge, patients take the hospital medical report to a pharmacy for prescriptions to be filled.

 In Spain patients have the right to read their own patient records, but as of 2015 there was evidence that this is not well publicized.